Overview: Weekly Sales Report

 The chart should give you a good visualization of the revenue your sales reps earned for the week, allowing you to see if they are hitting targets or not.
 It can also help prompt you and your team to make appropriate changes for improvement.

 Creating weekly sales reports in Google Sheets gives your sales team access to crucial information about their performance, revenue, and other sales-related insights.
-This allows them to sell your products and services better, which then improves your bottomline.
+This allows them to sell your products and services better, which then improves your bottom line.

-Managers can use weekly sales report data and apply it to many aspects of your sales process, from formalizing one-to-one coaching sessions with each team member to making the proper sales process adjustments.
+Managers can use weekly sales report data and apply it to many aspects of their sales process, from formalizing one-to-one coaching sessions with each team member to making the proper sales process adjustments.
 You can also create a weekly sales report template so you can create more sales reports in the future easily.

 It can also be a comprehensive way to present weekly sales data to management.